mixpanel/docs/pages/docs/features/advanced.md

 ### CSV

 For property values that exceed 10,000, Mixpanel only returns the top 10,000 breakdowns of that property.
-Here’s an example CSV export of an Insights report.
+Here's an example CSV export of an Insights report.
 The first column contains the date of when each event was sent.
 The columns contain the event name and the rows contain the number of each event sent to Mixpanel.

 ![/CSV-download.png](/CSV-download.png)

 ### PNG and PDF

 PNG and PDF downloads display up to 30 segments in the Insights table, Insights bar, Retention table, and Retention line; and up to 12 segments for the Insights line.
-Here’s an example of a chart in PNG format.
+Here's an example of a chart in PNG format.

 ![/PNG-example.png](/PNG-example.png)